Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Generate offline map (basemap by reference)/README.md

 ## How it works

-The sample creates an `AGSPortalItem` object using a web map's ID.
-This portal item is used to initialize an `AGSOfflineMapTask` object.
-When the button is tapped, the sample requests the default parameters for the task, with the selected extent, by calling `AGSOfflineMapTask.defaultGenerateOfflineMapParameters(withAreaOfInterest:completion:)`.
+1. Create an `AGSPortalItem` object using a web map's ID.
+2. Initialize an `AGSOfflineMapTask` object using the map created with the portal item.

-Once the parameters are created, the application checks the `AGSGenerateOfflineMapParameters.referenceBasemapFilename` property.
+3. Get the default parameters for the task by calling `AGSOfflineMapTask.defaultGenerateOfflineMapParameters(withAreaOfInterest:completion:)` with the selected extent.
+4. Check the `AGSGenerateOfflineMapParameters.referenceBasemapFilename` property.
 The author of an online web map can configure this setting to indicate the name of a suitable basemap.
 In this example, the application checks the app bundle for the suggested "naperville_imagery.tpk" file - and if found, asks the user whether they wish to use this instead of downloading.

-If the user chooses to use the basemap on the device, the `AGSGenerateOfflineMapParameters.referenceBasemapDirectory` is set to the absolute path of the directory which contains the .tpk file.
+5. Set the `AGSGenerateOfflineMapParameters.referenceBasemapDirectory` to the absolute path of the directory which contains the .tpk file, if the user chooses to use the basemap on the device.

-An `AGSGenerateOfflineMapJob` is created by calling `AGSOfflineMapTask.generateOfflineMapJob(with:downloadDirectory:)` passing the parameters and the download location for the offline map.
+6. Create an `AGSGenerateOfflineMapJob` by calling `AGSOfflineMapTask.generateOfflineMapJob(with:downloadDirectory:)` passing the parameters and the download location for the offline map.

-When the `AGSGenerateOfflineMapJob` is started it will check whether `AGSGenerateOfflineMapParameters.referenceBasemapDirectory` has been set.
+7. Start the `AGSGenerateOfflineMapJob`.
+It will check whether `AGSGenerateOfflineMapParameters.referenceBasemapDirectory` has been set.
 If this property is set, no online basemap will be downloaded and instead, the mobile map will be created with a reference to the .tpk on the device.

 ## Relevant API